PowerCodersOrg/powercoders.org/site/content/_index.md

     # Our mission

-    At Powercoders, we offer an intensive coding program to female and male refugees with the ultimate goal of having all our participants secure a permanent and full time job in the IT sector.
-In order to best achieve this goal, our program offers our students three months of courses and then the opportunity to do an internship.

-    Our talented team of experts and volunteers has worked to build a program that best prepares our students and offers them the opportunity to build a life in their new home.
-We believe that coding skills are a stepping stone towards a new beginning and that talented refugees would benefit the technology sector as much as it can benefit them.
+    We believe that coding skills are a stepping stone to a new beginning and that talented people will benefit the technology sector as much as it can benefit them.

-    Get involved.
+    **Impacting lives by teaching how to code**
 donuts:
   - description: ... success rate for internship placements
     percentage: 97